-We remain focused on positioning the Company for short and long-term growth.
-During 2018, we focused on execution at our customer sites and on continual operation improvement.
+We remain focused on positioning the Company for short and long-term growth, including focusing on execution at our customer sites and on continual operation improvement.
 We continue to make refinements to all of our key products, as we continue to focus on the customer and its operations.
 As part of our overall strategy, we have a number of initiatives which we believe will be able to drive our short and long-term growth.